Hazim Delić: Trial and conviction

 It was found that he beat one detainee over the course of several days which resulted in his death.
 He beat a detainee with a number of objects, including shovels and electric wires.
 He placed severe restrictions on the amount of water which could be drunk by detainees, despite there being no shortage of water available.
 He also violently raped two women in the camp.

 Delić's sentence was reduced to 18 years following a second sentencing judgement on 9 October 2001.
+He was transferred to Finland on 9 July 2003 to serve out the remainder of his sentence.

 On 24 June 2008, Delić was granted early release, based on credit given for time served in detention since 2 May 1996.